 Her aspiration to harmonize Art, Language, and Travel led to our language-immersion Study Abroad programs.
 These initiatives took place in Tuscany (2019), Southern Italy (2022), and Veneto (2023).

 In addition to IDA, Rosa holds the role of Full-Time Italian Lecturer and Assistant Director of the Italian Language Program at the Ohio State University.

-Rosa was born in Basilicata, a small region in the South of Italy.
-After a Liceo Scientifico (High School) Diploma, she graduated in 2008 in Cultural Heritage and Preservation Studies (BA) from University of Florence.
-In 2009 Rosa received a scholarship to study at the prestigious Sorbonne University and moved to Paris where she worked on her thesis’s research and enjoyed the magic of La vie en Rose.
-After her graduation in Art History (MA, summa cum Laude) she studied as Guida Turistica of Tuscany and lived and worked for an event organization in Lucca, a beautiful gem close to Florence.
+Rosa’s journey commenced in the picturesque region of Basilicata, located in the southern part of Italy.
+After obtaining her Liceo Scientifico (High School) Diploma, she graduated in 2008 with a degree in Cultural Heritage and Preservation Studies (BA) from the University of Florence.
+Subsequently, in 2009, Rosa was awarded a scholarship to study at the prestigious Sorbonne University, which led her to Paris.
+There, she dedicated herself to her thesis research and embraced the enchantment of “La vie en Rose.”
+Rosa’s academic journey continued in Tuscany, culminating in her graduation with an Art History degree (MA, summa cum Laude).
+She trained as a Guida Turistica of Tuscany and immersed herself for 4 years in the vibrant cultural scene of Lucca, a gem near Florence.

-She loves reading, traveling and discovering new places and cultures.
-And she says… “I truly love my job because it’s constantly and incredibly inspiring.
+In Rosa’s words… “I truly love my job because it’s constantly and incredibly inspiring.
 It’s a wonderful opportunity to learn, collaborate, meet, connect and get to know other people and share our stories and cultures.”